uptane/deployment-considerations/ecus.md

 2. Given an ECU identifier and an image identifier, encrypt the image for that ECU.

 Unencrypted images should be loaded onto the symmetric key server by some out-of-band physical channel (for example, via USB stick).

+## Encryption of images on ECUs

+The Director repository may encrypt images if required ([Section 5.3.2 of the Uptane Standard](https://github.com/uptane/uptane-standard/blob/master/uptane-standard.md#director-repository-director_repository).
+However, no Uptane implementation should support interactive requests from an ECU for encryption.